geocortex/dev-center/CONTRIBUTING.md

     - "Capture Screenshot"
 8. Rename the downloaded screenshot to something appropriate.
 9. **Run the screenshot through [Tiny PNG](https://tinypng.com/)** to compress it.
+10. Place the resulting .png in the static/img folder.
-10. Add it to the appropriate markdown file(s), using the `useBaseUrl` helper function to generate the qualified image url.
+11. Add it to the appropriate markdown file(s), using the `useBaseUrl` helper function to generate the qualified image url.

 ```html
 <img src={useBaseUrl("img/layout-multi-component-config.png")}/>